-&lt;sup>†Most of this work as been achieved when Ronan Collobert was at NEC Laboratories America.
-Which leverage head words of parsing constituents.
+$^{^\}dagger Part$ of this work has been achieved when Ronan Collobert was at NEC Laboratories America.

+1Which leverage head words of parsing constituents.

-Figure 1: Parse Trees representation.
+Figure 1: Parse Tree representations.
 As in Penn Treebank (a), and after concatenating nodes spanning same words (b).
 In (c) we show our definition of "levels".